guimunarolo/postcode-validator-webapp/README.md

 $ make run
 ```

-Than I should be abble to access it at http://localhost:8000
+Then you should be able to access it at http://localhost:8000

 ## Running tests